kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 - `RuntimeTemplate`
 - `BuildTemplate`

-*Note:* We should decide if we want to the implement this directly under the function Spec or grouped in a Spec field, e.g. `spec.Templates`.
+*Note:* Decide if you want to implement this directly under the Function specification or grouped in a specification field, for example, `spec.Templates`.

 Both fields will be of the modified version of the PodTemplateSpec.